Apatite: Uses

 The primary use of apatite is as a source of phosphate in the manufacture of fertilizer and in other industrial uses.
 It is occasionally used as a gemstone.
-Ground apatite was used as a pigment for the Terracotta Army of 3rd-century BCE China, and in Qing Dynasty enamel for metalware.
+Ground apatite was used as a pigment for the Terracotta Army of 3rd-century BCE China, and in Qing dynasty enamel for metalware.

 During digestion of apatite with sulfuric acid to make phosphoric acid, hydrogen fluoride is produced as a byproduct from any fluorapatite content.
 This byproduct is a minor industrial source of hydrofluoric acid.
 Apatite is also occasionally a source of uranium and vanadium, present as trace elements in the mineral.

-Fluoro-chloro apatite forms the basis of the now obsolete Halophosphor fluorescent tube phosphor system.
-Dopant elements of manganese and antimony, at less than one mole-percentin place of the calcium and phosphorus impart the fluorescenceand adjustment of the fluorine-to-chlorine ratio alter the shade of white produced.
-This system has been almost entirely replaced by the Tri-Phosphor system.
+Fluoro-chloro apatite forms the basis of the now obsolete halophosphor fluorescent tube phosphor system.
+Dopant elements of manganese and antimony, at less than one mole-percent — in place of the calcium and phosphorus — impart the fluorescence, and adjustment of the fluorine-to-chlorine ratio alter the shade of white produced.
+This system has been almost entirely replaced by the tri-phosphor system.

 Apatites are also a proposed host material for storage of nuclear waste, along with other phosphates.